Sardorxonkeldiyev/Dog_breed_pred_with_Torch/README.md

 # Dog_breed_pred_with_Torch
 This model defines the type of Dog.
-In this model, we will be able to determine the type of dogs by looking at their pictures
+In this model, we will be able to determine the type of dogs by looking at their pictures We prepared this model on the Kaggle platform